Coulomb interactions and effective quantum inertia of charge carriers in a macroscopic conductor: Geometric capacitance

+where $\nabla U_\nu$ denotes the gradient of $U_\nu$ within the incompressible part of the edge of the sample.
+As explained in the main text, the confining potential may depend on $\nu$ as discussed in Sec.~\ref{appendix/nu-potential}.
+For simplicity, we shall assume that this gradient has indeed the same dependence on $\nu$ as the charge transport velocity $v_{\text{d}}(\nu)$ present in the equations of motion \eqref{eq/equation-motion} and \eqref{eq/effective-Cq}.
+This leads to:

-where we have defined $v_D=E_y/B_z$ as the drift velocity along the edge.
-Note that this expression is formally the Compton wavelength associated with a relativistic particle of mass $m^*$ and effective speed of light $v_D$.
+where we have replaced the drift velocity within the incompressible stripe $(E_y/B_z)_\nu$ by the drift velocity along the edge by $v_{\text{d}}(\nu)$.
+Note that this expression is formally the Compton wavelength associated with a relativistic particle of mass $m^*$ and effective speed of light $v_{\text{d}}(\nu)$.
 This explains why we denote it by $\lambda_H$ in the following.
 This result is not surprising, the width of the incompressible stripe is the minimal one for closing the cyclotron gap for an electronic excitation in the confinement potential, as shown in Ref. \cite{Chklovskii-1992-1}.